conda/conda/docs/source/building/meta-yaml.rst

 Detect binary files with prefix
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Binary files may contain the build prefix and need it replaced with the install prefix at installation time.
 Conda can automatically identify and register such files.
-Default is False.
+Default is True.

 .. code-block:: yaml

   build:
-    detect_binary_files_with_prefix: True
+    detect_binary_files_with_prefix: False

 Binary has prefix files
 ~~~~~~~~~~~~~~~~~~~~~~~